thomasstxyz/fhb-mcce-inenp-pt-gitops-deploy-test/README.md

     - deleteTodo
     - getTodos
     - updateTodo
-- Terraform plans:
+- Terraform plan `main.tf`, which creates
-    - `terraform/dynamodb/`, which creates the DynamoDB Table.
+    - DynamoDB Table
-    - `terraform/lambda/`, which creates the functions.
+    - Lambda Functions
-    - `terraform/s3/`, which creates an S3 bucket for static website hosting.
+    - S3 bucket for static website hosting.

 The source of the Angular App, which gets deployed to the S3 bucket, is hosted in another Git repository